Additive Logistic Models as Interpretable Likelihood-Ratio Scores for AUC-Based Classification: Review and Methodology

-where $f_j$'s are some smooth functions.
+where $g(\cdot)$ is a link function and the $f_j$'s are smooth component functions.
 Thus, it can be viewed as an additive extension of the family of generalized linear models \citep{GAM}.
 Each smooth function in \eqref{gam_formula} can be fitted using a scatterplot smoother, such as a cubic smoothing spline or kernel smoother.
-As a special case of the generalized linear models, a general additive logistic model, under the GAM framework, is formulated as
+As a special case, a generalized additive logistic model uses the logit link and is formulated as